 - Provide a private room and meals for their au pair

 - Assist with transportation to classes and cluster meetings with their Au Pair USA Local Coordinator

 - Participate in an annual Family Day with other host families and all other required orientation meetings

 - Are U.S. citizens or legal permanent residents and able to speak English fluently

-- Pay a weekly stipend of $195.75 and a $500 educational stipend as required by the U.S. Department of State
+- Pay a weekly stipend of at least $195.75 and a $500 educational stipend as required by the U.S. Department of State

-- Guarantee that the au pair will work no more than 45 hours per week and 10 hours a day
+- Guarantee that their au pair will work no more than 45 hours per week and 10 hours a day

-- Guarantee their au pair will not do heavy housework or tasks unrelated to the host familiy's children
+- Guarantee their au pair will not do heavy housework or tasks unrelated to the host family's children

 Our Au Pair USA program prides itself on providing round-the-clock support to its host families.
 If you have any questions about your responsibilities as a host family or any issues with your au pair during the program, your Local Coordinator will be there to assist you.
 Or, you may call us anytime at 1.800.AU.PAIRS (1.800.287.2477).